 What is wrong with technology recruitment?

-I have recently spent some time talking to recruitment agents and HR managers, I thought I would collect all my experiences about these conversations and share them with the public.
-This article will be a critique to all agents and please, try to adhere to at least some of these rules that I'm trying to outline here.
-I understand that under today's seemingly harsh economic conditions every person who you can recruit, every referral fee that you can get is vital to you or to your organisation but that doesn't mean that you have to mindlessly send irrelevant job offers to your candidates.
+I’ve recently spent some time talking to recruitment agents and HR managers.
+I thought I’d collect my experiences and share them publicly.
+This is a critique aimed at agents.
+Please, try to follow at least some of the rules I’m laying out here.
+I get it: under harsh economic conditions, every placement matters, every referral fee counts.
+But that doesn’t mean you should blindly fire off irrelevant job offers to candidates.

 Misspelling of names